frappe/frappe_io/frappe_io/www/docs/user/en/tutorial/doctypes.md

 <img class="screenshot" alt="Adding Fields" src="/docs/assets/img/doctype_adding_field.png">

-When you add fields, you need to enter the **Type**. **Label** is optional for Section Break and Column Break. **Name** (`fieldname`) is the name of the database table column and also the property of the controller.
+When you add the fields, you need to enter the **Type**. **Label** is optional for Section Break and Column Break. **Name** (`fieldname`) is the name of the database table column and also the property of the controller.
 This has to be *code friendly*, i.e. use lowercase and underscores "_" instead of spaces " ".
-If you leave the Fieldname blank, it will be automatically set when you save it.
+If you leave the field Name blank, it will be automatically set based on the Label when you save it.

 You can also set other properties of the field like whether it is mandatory, read only etc.